DigitaleGesellschaft/Anonip/README.md

 With the help of cat, it's also possible, to rewrite existing log-files.

-for usage with nginx see here: https://github.com/DigitaleGesellschaft/Anonip/issues/1
+For usage with nginx see here: https://github.com/DigitaleGesellschaft/Anonip/issues/1

 ## Features